VASP Flight 234

 VASP Flight 234 was a domestic flight of the Viação Aérea São Paulo (VASP) airline from São Paulo-Congonhas Airport to Brasília International Airport.
-On May 25, 1982, an accident involving a Boeing 737-2A1 registered as PP-SMY occurred on this flight when the captain landed the aircraft incorrectly due to an optical illusion, causing the aircraft to skid off of the runway.
+On May 25, 1982, an accident involving a Boeing 737-200 registered as PP-SMY occurred on this flight when the captain landed the aircraft incorrectly due to an optical illusion, causing the aircraft to skid off of the runway.
 Two passengers were killed in the accident.

 Aircraft

-Aircraft

 The aircraft involved was a Boeing 737-2A1, which was 7 years and 8 months old at the time of the accident.
 It was assembled at Boeing's factory in Renton, Washington, and first flew on 24 September 1974, before being delivered to VASP in October.
 The aircraft had the serial number 20970 and was the 376th Boeing 737 from current production.
 The aircraft was registered with the aircraft registration PP-SMY.
 The twin-engine narrow-body aircraft was equipped with two Pratt & Whitney JT8D-7 engines.

-Passengers and crew

-There were 118 people on board the aircraft, including 112 passengers and 6 crew members.